marinojoey/Anemoneth-V2/README.md

 * Wordle
 * News

-We could partner w/ firms/creators and have them provide their brand (NBA, crypto, whatever niche hobby people gather around)
+We could partner w/ firms/creators and have them provide their brand (whatever niche hobby people gather around)